aleshaleksey/fansys23/04-combat.md

   - Penalty if not proficient with **grapples**.
   - Attack of opportunity on failure.
   - Size dependent.
+  - A character that successfully grapples a target must use part of its body (usually a limb or an object held by that limb) to maintain the grapple.
+Regardless, the limb (or other body part) cannot be used for kinetic components of spells, or other combat manoeuvres.
+    - The same applies when "restraining" a target.
+    - A character that that has "immobilised" its target is considered to have used at least two limbs.
 - **Restrain**: This is the use of grapple on a prone or grappled target.
   - Effect: The target gains the ["restrained or aphonic"](10-conditions-types.md#conditions-in-detail) conditions.
   - Prerequisite: Foe must be prone or grappled.